codepath/android_guides/Persisting-Data-to-the-Device.md

 String text = buffer.toString();
 ```

-You can also inspect and transfer files to emulators or devices using the DDMS File Explorer perspective which allows you to access to filesystem on the device.
+You can also inspect and transfer files to emulators or devices using the `View` -> `Tool Windows` -> `Device File Explorer` which allows you to access to filesystem on the device.

 ### SQLite